pryorda/vmware_exporter/README.md

 ## Usage

-- install with `$ python setup.py install` (Installing from pip will install an old version.
-This is likely something I wont persue)
+- Install with `$ python setup.py install` (Installing from pip will install an old version.
+This is likely something I wont pursue)
 -- TODO: update pip `$ pip install vmware_exporter`
-- Create a `config.yml` file based on the configuration section.
-Some variables can be passed in as environment variables
+- Create `config.yml` based on the configuration section.
+Some variables can be passed as environment variables
 - Run `$ vmware_exporter -c /path/to/your/config`
 - Go to http://localhost:9272/metrics?vsphere_host=vcenter.company.com to see metrics

-Alternatively, if you don't wish to install the package, run using `$ vmware_exporter/vmware_exporter.py` or you can use the following docker command:
+Alternatively, if you don't wish to install the package, run it using `$ vmware_exporter/vmware_exporter.py` or use the following docker command:

 ```
 docker run -it --rm  -p 9272:9272 -e VSPHERE_USER=${VSPHERE_USERNAME} -e VSPHERE_PASSWORD=${VSPHERE_PASSWORD} -e VSPHERE_HOST=${VSPHERE_HOST} -e VSPHERE_IGNORE_SSL=True --name vmware_exporter pryorda/vmware_exporter
 ```

-### Configuration amd limiting data collection
+### Configuration and limiting data collection

-You do not need to provide a configuration file unless you are not going to use Environment variables.
-If you do plan to use a configuration file be sure to override the container entrypoint or add -c config.yml to the command args.
+Only provide a configuration file if enviroment variables are not used.
+If you do plan to use a configuration file, be sure to override the container entrypoint or add -c config.yml to the command arguments.

-If you want to limit the scope of the metrics gather you can update the subsystem under `collect_only` in the config section, e.g. under `default`, or by using the environment variables:
+If you want to limit the scope of the metrics gathered, you can update the subsystem under `collect_only` in the config section, e.g. under `default`, or by using the environment variables:

     collect_only:
         vms: False